ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 # Introduction

-In this tutorial, you learn how to integrate Salesforce with Azure Active Directory (Azure AD).
+In this tutorial, you will learn how to integrate Salesforce with Azure Active Directory (Azure AD).
 The scenario outlined in this tutorial consists of:

-1. Creating a Salesforce developers account
+1. Creating a Salesforce developer account
-2. Adding Salesforce app from the Azure AD gallery
+2. Adding the Salesforce app to your tenant from the Azure AD gallery
-3. Assign users to the Salesforce application in Azure AD
+3. Assigning users to the Salesforce application in Azure AD
-4. Configuring and testing user provisioning
+4. Configuring and testing user account provisioning
 5. Configuring Azure AD single sign-on
 6. Configure Salesforce for single sign-on
 7. Testing single sign-on